oxinabox/DataDeps.jl/README.md

 ## Mirrors
 Should mirrors be a thing?
 I think it is an extra feature not needed til someone raises an issue about it.
+It would in general be nice to support mirrors so the fastest/nearest ones can be used.
+But I don't really think that is required.

+Also having mirrors does allow for fallback when one goes offline.
+Which is nice.

 ## Using A data dep.